-I know I’m not the only Morning Joe coffee customer or restaurant patron who has developed a certain closeness and family-like feeling towards the smiling, kind and memorable apron-wearing people in their lives.
-Somewhat surprising even to myself, however, was that I actually cried today and got really mad thinking about Marten, his wife, his family, the folly and stupidity of drunk driving as well as the rest of the Starbucks staff that now have to collectively pick up the shattered pieces of this young man’s life lost for no goddamn good reason.
-I guess I’m thinking not just about Marten but about myself and my family too and how there has to be a better way to go on “in good conscience” when such terrible things happen.
+I know I’m not the only Morning Joe coffee customer or restaurant patron who has developed a certain closeness and family-like feeling towards the ever smiling, kind and memorable apron-wearing people in their lives.
+Somewhat surprising even to myself, however, was that I actually cried today and got really mad thinking about Marten, his wife, his family, and the folly and stupidity of drunk driving as well as the rest of the staff that now have to collectively pick up the shattered pieces of this young man’s life lost for no goddamn good reason.
+I guess I’m thinking not just about Marten but about myself and my family too and how there has to be a better way to go on “in good conscience” when terrible things happen like this.
 I know I cant solve all the thorny complicated social issues like alcoholism, drunk driving, and everything else that I see and read about at Starbucks, on the 24/7 cable television news or online.
 But today I just want to think and “mindfully meditate” about Marten.
 I especially want to understand and acknowledge who he is/was and what he represented in my normally self-absorbed privileged older white guy suburban life.
 In a world of people blaming each other for anything and everything, people like Marten are working hard, quietly pursuing goals in their life and not complaining.
 They ride their bike to work and get the job done.
 These are the unsung heroes and in many ways represent the under appreciated fundamentally “good people” in the world who are gracious enough, humble enough and patient enough to greet us all “equally” with warmth and genuine humanity…. and then serve us warm (or icy cold) drinks and warm crusty croissants and/or turkey bacon sandwiches just as promised… even if we the “paying customers” are grumpy as heck, haven’t shaved or showered yet or are just plain quirky as hell.
 I miss Marten already.

 SANDY SPRINGS, Ga. – A man riding a bike was hit and killed by a drunk driver without a license Wednesday morning in Georgia.